20minutes/colette/readme.md

 # Introducing Colette
-Colette is a css and js starter kit for 20 Minutes web projects.
+Colette is a CSS and JS starter kit for 20 Minutes web projects.
 It provides basic styles and mixins to build responsive layouts, based on the 20 Minutes digital identity guidelines.